 - If Miami University Libraries (which includes the regionals) owns a captioned copy, then you can request that it be digitized for student use.
 To comply with accessibility standards, only those videos with captions can be converted for online streaming.

 Please direct all questions and requests regarding streaming video service to Mark Shores via email at email@example.com.
 You can also reach Mark by phone at (513) 785-3203.
 Please make requests at least 7-10 working days ahead of when the video is needed to allow enough time for processing.

 Students and faculty also have access to an online video collections.

 - Kanopy provides access to over 9,000 films from production companies such as PBS, California News Reel, BBC Active, and more.
-Videos can be embedded in Niihka and Canvas, and/or shown in class.
+Videos can be embedded in Canvas and/or shown in class.